compodoc/compodoc/README.md

   -f, --file [file]        Entry *.ts file
-  -o, --open               Open the generated documentation -s, --serve              Serve generated documentation -d, --output [folder]    Where to store the generated documentation
+  -o, --open               Open the generated documentation -s, --serve              Serve generated documentation -g, --hideGenerator      Do not print the Compodoc link at the bottom of the page -d, --output [folder]    Where to store the generated documentation
 ```